The official website for the band that was Celtus – Welcome

 This page aims to capture the essence of the original Celtus website that the folking team put together and will take readers back to past gigs and album reviews (which have now been added back into the folking archive).

-After becoming absorbed in the Moonchild and Portrait albums in the months that followed that first gig, I felt poetically moved to write the following http://folking.com/a-poetic-look-back-at-the-celtus-moonchild-and-portrait-albums/ as an opening piece for the original website.
-Looking back at it now, 15 years later, I would suggest that you read the http://folking.com/the-history-of-celtus/ link first otherwise the reader may miss its original context.
+After becoming absorbed in the Moonchild and Portrait albums in the months that followed that first gig, I felt poetically moved to write the following as an opening piece for the original website.
+Looking back at it now, 15 years later, I would suggest that you read the History of Celtus link first otherwise the reader may miss its original context.

-Fans of the band can immerse themselves in the photo gallery below… Fans can also revisit some of messages, articles and photos that were left on the “Reflections And Echoes” page on the link to the left.
+Fans of the band can immerse themselves in the photo gallery below… Fans can also revisit some of messages, articles and photos that were left on the “Reflections And Echoes” page by clicking here or the ‘Reflections And Echoes’ banner above.

 Excerpt from the original email that was posted by JOHN McMANUS on Monday, 7 June 2004, at 5:14 p.m.